AfricasVoices/RapidProTools/README.md

 The tool will output summary data on all flows on the first request, then on all new flows on subsequent polls, as well as timing data for each poll attempt.

-### Exporting Flow Data via RapidPro
-RapidPro can export all runs of a particular flow as a .xlsx file.
-To do this:

-1. Go to `Flows`
-1. Tick the checkbox of the flow you would like to export
-1. Click the `Download Results` button (Excel logo), then `Ok`.

 ### Load Testing
 To automatically run the camelids flow many times, use the provided `camelid_runner.py` script.
 The structure of this script is very similar to that of the command line channel, so follow the [instructions for the command line channel](#command-line-channel), adapting to assign variables in, then to run the script, `camelid_runner.py`.
 There is no need to create a new channel, provided you terminate `cli_channel.py` before running `camelid_runner.py`

 ### Adding Credits
 Flow messages consume credits.
 By default, RapidPro only issues you with 1,000 "free" credits.